-I signed up for email updates from the ‘Department for Exiting the EU’ a few months ago, however this morning their email was, once again, consigned to the bin.
+In my effort to make sure we’re Brexit-ready, I signed up for email updates from the ‘Department for Exiting the EU’ a few months ago.
+However this morning their email was, once again, consigned to the bin.

 That’s because practical advice for businesses seems to be thin on the ground, and whether we end up with no-deal, May’s deal or staying in the EU, it’s feels difficult to make firm decisions while everything is far from settled.
 As the FT says:

 “Entrepreneurs make a virtue of coping with uncertainty, but many are still wondering how to prepare for Brexit”.

 Is there any advice out there?!